kangkan1/parking-lot-ui-design/README.md

+# Parking Lot UI design in React Js
+## Project title : Designing a responsive Parking Lot user-interface in React js
+This project is being done for the course of Information System Design for 3rd semester.
+This is expected to be submitted by the end of this semester, i.e. November 2021.
+Five members are contributing to the project.
+They are: Ashutosh, Diptendu, Fayyaz, Kangkan and Sourabh.

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).